polvinc/HEMY/docs/v2/Assembly.md

 - S10 – M3 Nuts (x7)

 **Instructions:**
 Fix two M4 square corner cubes (C10) onto Main Frame A (A01) using one M4x8 screw each.
 Then install the reducer (C06) using M3x30 screws with washers and nuts.

-Double-check the reducer's orientation and alignment.
+- Double-check the reducer's orientation by identifying its screws and orienting them as in the picture.

+- Double-check the reducer's alignment.

+Due to the necessity to ensure that the reducer fits into the space, a little margin has been taken.
+Therefore, it is important to verify that there is as much space between the reducer and the main plate on each side.

 > Tip: a 3D-printed centering tool can be helpful for perfect alignment.
->
+(To be build.)
+> Tip: put the same folded paper sheet on four sides of the reducer.

-Once the reducer is in place, remove the two screws indicated in blue on the photo (for later brake mount).
+- Once the reducer is in place, remove the two screws indicated in blue on the photo (for later brake mount).

 ---